SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-01-22-debugging-unity-3d-with-vscode.markdown

 - Debugging support for web apps has improved greatly
 - Git and Source control support has been improved

-There is a lot more but these are my favorite highlights.&nbsp; If you have read my previous articles on the subject ([here](http://darkgenesis.zenithmoon.com/configuring-unity3d-to-use-the-new-lightweight-visual-studio-code-editor/) and [here](http://darkgenesis.zenithmoon.com/vscode-and-unity-take-another-bold-step-forward/)), you will also know that it has some great support for Unity, which has only gotten better now that Unity themselves have pulled in to the race:
+There is a lot more but these are my favorite highlights.
+If you have read my previous articles on the subject ([here](http://darkgenesis.zenithmoon.com/configuring-unity3d-to-use-the-new-lightweight-visual-studio-code-editor/) and [here](http://darkgenesis.zenithmoon.com/vscode-and-unity-take-another-bold-step-forward/)), you will also know that it has some great support for Unity, which has only gotten better now that Unity themselves have pulled in to the race:

 * * *